OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Use the `:next` tag only when you want to test upcoming changes.

-If the Proxmox host pulls directly from GHCR without registry credentials, make the GitHub package public.
-Otherwise, configure registry credentials in Proxmox before creating the container.
+The helper can pull a public GHCR package anonymously.
+For a private package, authenticate on the Proxmox host with `skopeo login ghcr.io` before running the helper.
+A manual Proxmox-managed pull may instead use registry credentials configured in Proxmox.

+For a manual OCI deployment instead of the helper, configure the container
-Configure the container with:
+with:

 - environment variables from `.env.example`
 - port `8080` exposed to your LAN